landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 *Responsible Parties:* Martha Marien will maintain weather station which collects the meteorological data

 **Data collection/ data generation:** responsible for data collection and creation, data entry, information processing, manipulation, and data generation.
-*Responsible Parties:* Sam Singer bird survey on the northern bank, Arthur Chapman bird survey on southern bank, Patrick Pullman collects water samples at sites 1-7, Cathy Thompson collects water samples at sites 8-17, Barbra Hubble will conduct in person interviews about the use of the Brian Booth Wetlands
+*Responsible Parties:* Martha Marien will make sure the meteorological data is generating from the station.
+Sam Singer will conduct the bird survey on the northern bank, Arthur Chapman will conduct the bird survey on southern bank.
+Patrick Pullman will collect water samples at sites 1-7 and Cathy Thompson will collect water samples at sites 8-17.
+Barbra Hubble will conduct all in person interviews about the use of the Brian Booth Wetlands.

 **Data organization:** responsible for maintaining the data in an organized data structure so that it is easy to find by creating consistent and defined folder structure and naming conventions.
 Responsible for saving the data in the appropriate formats.
-*Responsible Parties:* Sam Singer the bird survey, Patrick Pullman and Cathy Thompson are each responsible for their samples and Patrick Pullman is responsible for merging the data, Barbra Hubble organizes the wetlands survey
+*Responsible Parties:* Martha Marien will organize the meteorological data.
+Sam Singer will organize the bird survey.
+Patrick Pullman and Cathy Thompson are each responsible for their samples and Patrick Pullman is responsible for merging the data.
+Barbra Hubble will organizes the wetlands survey.

 **Metadata generation:** responsible for generating metadata (data description), documentation, using the metadata standards or templates specified in the Data Management Plan.
 *Responsible Parties:* There are different conventions depend on the specific dataset.
 The metadata standards for each dataset are defined below.

-Meteorological Data: All metadata will be recorded using a metadata standard in the field (EML Ecological Metadata Language).
+*Meteorological Data:* All metadata will be recorded using a metadata standard in the field (EML Ecological Metadata Language).
 Martha Merien will be responsible for documenting the data in this format.

-Bird Survey: A plain text read me file documenting the spreadsheet will be created by Sam Singer and Arthur Chapman.
+*Bird Survey:* A plain text read me file documenting the spreadsheet will be created by Sam Singer and Arthur Chapman.
 Sam Singer will be responsible for the methods part, Arthur Chapman will be responsible for the rest (variable definitions, defining acronyms, etc).

-Water Quality Data: Data will be documented with a lab specific template found in the shared folder "R:\projects\BrBoMaster\WaterQ\Documents\Lab_standards.txt".
+*Water Quality Data:* Data will be documented with a lab specific template found in the shared folder "R:\projects\BrBoMaster\WaterQ\Documents\Lab_standards.txt".
 Lab notebooks should follow all of the specifications for the lab.
+Patrick Pullman and Cathy Thompson will generate metadata for samples.

-Wetlands Survey: Documentation about the interviews, including consent forms, will be created and managed by Diane Dunning.
+*Wetlands Survey:* Documentation about the interviews, including consent forms, will be created and managed by Diane Dunning.

-Maps Data: Julie Reynolds will be responsible for documenting the maps using FSGC metadata standards.
+*Maps Data:* Julie Reynolds will be responsible for documenting the maps using FSGC metadata standards.

 **Quality control:** responsible for performing quality assurance and quality control.
 It involves testing, reviewing, cleansing of data, calibration, correcting errors, data remediation, and documentation of quality control on the data points.
-*Responsible Parties:* Rick Rogers will manage the meteorological data, Sam Singer will manage the bird survey data, Patrick Pullman and Cathy Thompson will manage the water quality data, Barbra Hubble is responsible for the wetlands survey dataset, and the map data is managed by Julie Reynolds
+*Responsible Parties:* Rick Rogers will manage the meteorological data, Sam Singer will manage the bird survey data, Patrick Pullman and Cathy Thompson will manage the water quality data, Barbra Hubble is responsible for the wetlands survey dataset, and the map data will be managed by Julie Reynolds.

 **Data analysis:** responsible of various activities related to data analysis such as examining, analyzing, sorting, aggregating, transforming, modeling, visualizing, validating, presenting, to answer research questions.
 *Responsible Parties:* Julie Reynolds will be responsible for the creation of the maps, Rick Rogers is responsible for the meteorological data analysis, Sam Singer and Arthur Chapman will work on the bird survey data, Patrick Pullman and Cathy Thompson will work on the water quality data, Barbra Hubble and Henry Cortez will work on the wetlands dataset